daniel-enqz/ruby-corners-100/confident_ruby/README.md

 # 3. Delivering Output
 > _"We should also ensure that our outputs make it easy for the clients of our code to be written in a confident style as well."_

+1.- Writing total functions:
+Methods that may or may not return an array put an extra burden on callers to check the type of the result.
+Ensuring that an array is always returned no matter what enables callers to handle the result in a consistent, confident fashion.